 Can you bring other tobacco products on a plane?

-Yes, you are allowed to have all types of tobacco products on a plane whether they are simple cigarettes or cigars, plain or raw tobacco, or any other items.
+Yes, you are allowed to have all types of tobacco products on a plane.
+Whether they are simple cigarettes or cigars, plain or raw tobacco, they are allowed.

 Make sure you don’t smoke in the areas prohibited and never exceed the limit you are allowed to take.